Gerasimos Mitoglou

 Gerasimos Mitoglou (Γεράσιμος Μήτογλου; born 20 October 1999) is a Greek professional footballer who plays as a centre-back for Super League club AEK Athens.

 Career

 Volos

 On 9 July 2019, Mitoglou joined Volos on a free transfer.

 On 15 February 2021, he signed a contract extension, running until the summer of 2024.
 On 10 April 2021, he scored his first professional goal in a 3–1 home win against Panetolikos.

 AEK Athens

 On 25 May 2021, Mitoglou signed for AEK Athens, following an announcement from Volos on their social media, saying that they had reached an agreement with AEK to sell Mitoglou to them, on a four-year contract until June 2025.
 On 11 June 2021, the four-year contract became official.
 On 31 October 2021, he scored his first goal with the club in a vital 2–1 home win game against Aris Thessaloniki.

 Personal life

-Mitoglou's father, Dimitrios, is a former professional footballer, while his brother is the international basketball player Dinos.
+His father, Dimitrios, is a former professional footballer, while his brother, Dinos is an international basketball player.